 It feels like yesterday the baseball regular season started.
-You wrote “I heart baseball” in permanent marker on your arm, then you met a girl who wrote “I heart guys who heart baseball” on her arm, then, during sex in September, you screamed out “I love you, Marco Scutaro!” and now you don’t have baseball or a girlfriend.
+You wrote “I heart baseball” in permanent marker on your arm, then you met a girl who wrote “I heart guys who heart baseball” on her arm, then, during sex in September, you screamed out “I love you, Chris Davis!” and now you don’t have baseball or a girlfriend, unless your girlfriend was Bill James.
 C’mon, calendar, make like a soldier and turn to March.
 The only cure for the post-baseball season blues — recapping the preseason top twenty lists and being hand-fed Doritos.
 First up, Cool Ranch and our preseason Top 20 Catchers for 2012.
-It’s important to look back before we look ahead to 2012.Please, blog, may I have some more?
+It’s important to look back before we look ahead to 2013.Please, blog, may I have some more?